JulienFink/Hashed_Database/README.md

-# Securely store passwords in DB using hash (SHA256) + salt / pepper.
+# Securely store passwords in DB using hash (SHA256) + salt/pepper.

 ### Never store passwords in a clear format ! 👎❌